nordoff/rtl_433_to_wu/README.md

 Convert rtl_433 output to weatherunderground updates

 This is a simple service that listens to the output of your Acurite 5-n-1 weather sensor and uploads it to weatherunderground.com.
+You can find one on [amazon](https://www.amazon.com/AcuRite-06004RM-Direction-Temperature-Humidity/dp/B00T0K8MNI/ref=sr_1_23?s=furniture&srs=11102085011&ie=UTF8&qid=1476489637&sr=1-23), sometimes Costco has a 5n1 with a display for cheaper.

 Installation
 ------------